iesy-gmbh/meta-iesy-osm/README.md

 | iesy-wayland | iesy-base-image | Supporting Wayland and XWayland | Systemd; udev; bash; Weston |
 | iesy-x11 | iesy-base-image | Native X11 support | SysVinit; udev; bash; Openbox; xterm |

-In this example we are building the image `iesy-base-image` using distro `iesy-wayland`.
-Alternatively, you can use the distributions and images provided by Poky or refer to the resources provided in the FSL Community BSP.
+Alternatively, you can use the distributions and images provided by Poky or refer to the resources provided in the other BSP Layers.

-To retrieve a list of all available distros and images run the following commands:
+To retrieve a full list of all available distros and images run the following commands:
 ```
 $ printf "%s\n" sources/meta-*/conf/distro/*.conf sources/poky/meta-*/conf/distro/*.conf | awk -F/ '{print $NF}' | sed -e 's/\.conf$//'
 ```